Our true destiny…is a world built from the bottom up by competent citizens living in solid communities, engaged in and by their places.

 – David Orr

-Why Should You Pursue the GCD?
+Why Do the GCD?

 - The GCD showcases their talents in leadership, management, community engagement, global citizenship and other areas not measured through traditional grades.

-- The GCD helps them tell their stories to universities, increasing their as more well-rounded applicants who possess multiple strengths and abilities.
+- The GCD helps them tell their stories to universities, increasing their more as well-rounded applicants who possess multiple strengths and abilities

 How much work does the GCD require?